 Bug reports for all software can be filed in the issue trackers for whichever Github repository is in question.
 See below:

-- arkOS Issues: For bugs or feature requests relating to the Linux distribution, packages offered, package source, etc. You can also submit feature requests for the overall project here.
+- arkOS Issues: For bugs or feature requests relating to the core functionality of arkOS, packages offered, package source, etc. You can also submit feature requests for the overall project here.